yonasBSD/tmpo/CONTRIBUTING.md

 **Benefits of development mode:**

-- Your real time tracking data stays safe
+- Your real time tracking data and settings stay safe
-- You can test database changes without risk
+- You can test database and config changes without risk
-- You can easily clean up test data (`rm -rf ~/.tmpo-dev/`)
+- You can easily clean up test data and config (`rm -rf ~/.tmpo-dev/`)

 ### Building with Version Information